Last Updated on August 7, 2025 by Arnav Sharma

 Write-Host "Hello, $input!"

 In this example, PowerShell will prompt the user with “Please enter your name:”.
-The user’s input is stored in the $input
+The user’s input is stored in the $inputvariable and then displayed back to the user with Write-Host.

 Prompt for User Input